Top 5 Best 22 WMR Ammo on the Market: The Rimfire Powerhouse

 - Muzzle Energy: 312 ft-lbs

 CCI Gamepoint 40 grain JSP ammo is nothing short of a coyote-slaying machine.
-The Gamepoint bullet is designed to transfer maximum energy to the target while simultaneously minimizing pelt and meat damage.
-No coyote we hit with one of these rounds made it farther than 25 yards before taking a perpetual dirt nap.
+The Gamepoint bullet is designed to transfer maximum energy to the target while minimizing damage to the pelt and meat.
+No coyote we hit with one of these rounds made it farther than 25 yards before taking a dirt nap.

 The CCI Gamepoint is a great overall varmint hunting cartridge.
 Its heavier bullet (relative to 30 grains, at least) does exhibit a slightly steeper trajectory, but that’s nothing a little marksmanship can’t compensate for.